-This paper contributes to two strands of the literature.
-First and foremost, it contributes to the literature on gender inequality in the labor market.
-In particular, this paper contributes to the literature on the well-established divergence in labor market outcomes upon parenthood (Harkness & Waldfogel (2003); Daniel et al. (2013); Ejrnaes & Kunze (2013); Angelov et al. (2016); Lundborg et al. (2017); Kleven et al. (2019); Berniell et al. (2021)).
-To elevate some of the costs associated with motherhood, most developed countries have some maternity leave and a large literature investigates the causal impact of these policies (see Olivetti & Petrongolo (2017) and Rossin-Slater (2018) for reviews).
-Recently, the effectiveness of family policies for closing gender gaps in the labor market has been put into question (e.g. Canaan (2019); Kleven et al. (2020); Ginja et al. (2020)).
-I link the literature evaluating leave reforms to the literature showing the importance of gender identity for female labor force participation (Fernandez et al. (2004); Fernandez & Fogli (2009); Farré & Vella (2013); Morrill & Morrill (2013); Finseraas & Kotsadam (2017)).
-The primary contribution of this paper is to show that when given the opportunity to take a longer parental leave, households behave in a way highly consistent with a model of gender identity.
+Children contribute to the majority of the gender gaps in labor market outcomes in highand middle-income countries (Harkness & Waldfogel (2003); Daniel et al. (2013); Ejrnaes & Kunze (2013); Angelov et al. (2016); Lundborg et al. (2017); Kleven et al. (2019); Berniell et al. (2021)).
+While parental leave in principle is available for mothers and fathers, mothers are the primary users of these policies.1 The literature investigating these policies sometimes refers to an 'inverse U-shape' where the introduction of maternity leave is improving women's outcomes with decreasing and even negative returns to extending the leave duration (see Olivetti & Petrongolo (2017) and Rossin-Slater (2018) for reviews).
+This paper links the literature evaluating leave reforms to the literature showing the importance of gender identity for female labor force participation (Fernandez et al. (2004); Fernandez & Fogli (2009); Farré & Vella (2013); Finseraas & Kotsadam (2017)).
+Empirical evidence on the relationship between gender norms and parents' time allocation is still scarce.
+The primary contribution of this paper is to show that extended parental leave increases inequality within the household and shed light on the mechanism.
+A key insight is that take-up is not driven by financial incentives.
+Instead, the patterns are highly consistent with gender identity and related norms.
+This insight can inform the design of parental leave policies.
+If the aim is to increase fathers' share of leave and reduce gender inequality, the findings here show that general extensions will not achieve this.
+To achieve greater gender equality, an explicit targeting of fathers is likely needed.